-Repeated Courses and Courses Dropped before the official census date: Credits that have been repeated will be considered toward the max time frame for the student's program and be counted in the calculation for Pace.
-Courses dropped before census date will not be considered in max-time or pace calculation.
+Repeated Courses and Courses Dropped before the official census date: Credits that have been repeated will be considered toward the max time frame for the students program.
+Classes that are dropped before the institutions official census date will not count toward the max time frame, nor will they be considered as part of the required pace for the given semester.